 4. You’re About to Lose a Friend

-What does it mean if you dream of being alone inside a boat with nothing but waves all around you?
+What does it mean if you dream about being alone inside a boat with nothing but waves all around you?
 Well, you’re not capsizing in the dream, so your emotions are stable.
 The emphasis here is on the depth and vastness of that ocean with no hint of land in sight.

 You’re about to experience (or have recently felt) deep, soulful longing for someone dear to you.
 You’ll soon lose a friend, someone you consider a soul mate.
 They won’t die, but you’ve buried important issues between you, refused to address them, so now you’re drifting alone.